Patience

 No.

-She met a man at a bar who asked if she wanted to move into his spare bedroom.
+She met a man at a bar who asked if she wanted to move into a spare bedroom.
+She said yes.

 The baby wasn't his.

-Abortion is legal in Nevada, so patients decided to get one.
+Abortion is legal in Nevada, so Patience decided to get one.

 I didn't want to have another kid